MLH-Fellowship/data-conversion-app/README.md

-#Email info from Dion outlining project files:
+# Email details from Dion outlining project files:

 CEESIM files are different.
 I will send them to you in an XML format, and ASCII format and the CEESIM format.